-A suicidal crisis can be quite difficult to deal with.
+A suicidal crisis is very difficult to deal with.
 It is usually unanticipated and requires the helper to mobilize a variety of skills and resources.
 Firstly, call the Rhodes Psychological Emergency Number at 082 803 0177.
 If the person forbids you to call, is angry about it, or upset, you must call anyway.